Daniel-Mietchen/ideas/sustainability/Wikipedia-ecosystem-for-climate-education.md

 Portal:Klimawandel present the information to human users, and Automated Programming Interfaces like https://en.wikipedia.org/w/api.php are amongst the options to make it accessible to machines.

 From what I have learned about Climate Reality so far, I think it would benefit from closer interaction with the open knowledge ecosystem around Wikipedia, which is probably the most popular platform globally for providing information regarding climate-related issues and solutions.
 I shall be most happy to help with that.

+# About

+This text is a contribution to the Climate Reality Leadership Training in August 2020 that I attended, as per [this ticket](https://github.com/Daniel-Mietchen/events/issues/698) and my [meeting notes](https://github.com/Daniel-Mietchen/events/blob/master/Summer-2020-Climate-Reality-Leadership-Corps-Global-Training.md).